 Never be tempted to be lazy and assume something is covered by a policy if you are not sure.
 It’s better to assume something is NOT covered unless cover is confirmed in writing in the policy wording.
 A bit of effort and application when you take out insurance can save huge problems – and lots of money – by ensuring that you are fully and properly protected by adequate insurance to cover the risks.
 Direct costs such as medical treatment overseas and an air ambulance to fly home can cost a fortune, quite apart from convalescence costs and lost earnings if you are not fit and well enough to work when you get home.

 Swap notes with other skydivers to find out their experiences of insurance.

 Remember, it’s too late to discover you are not covered when you need to make a claim, so do your homework in advance – it can only be to your benefit.
 It is now, when you are selecting your policy, that you need to take the time to make sure you get it right.

 You may need more than one policy to cover everything you want, but check first to see if you can get it on a combined policy from the same insurer, as it may work out cheaper, if available.

 Insurers that offer travel insurance for skydivers operate in a competitive market.
 The cover available to those taking out a new policy may have changed, even with an established product, and new products may be introduced and others withdrawn.

-One way to find out about currently available travel insurance products, and about other skydivers’ experiences of buying and using them, is to visit an online forum such as uk-skydiver.co.uk where you can search for discussion threads on insurance to get information, news and views.
-Please note that British Skydiving does not recommend any particular insurance provider and British Skydiving is not responsible for the content of third-party websites.
+One way to find out about currently available travel insurance products, and about other skydivers’ experiences of buying and using them, is to ask around your local drop zone and/or check the various social media groups dedicated to skydiving where you can search for discussion threads on insurance to get information, news and views.
+Please note that British Skydiving does not recommend any particular insurance provider and British Skydiving is not responsible for the content of third-party groups or websites.